SesameSesame

 1. Environment variables - Highest priority, locks the setting (can't change via UI)

-2. Config file - Editable via admin UI, supports multiple formats
+2. Config file - Editable via Settings dialog, supports multiple formats

 3. Built-in defaults - Used when nothing else is set